-Being prevalent in our everyday life, filler words tend to rub off on our writing more often than not.
+Common Errors in English Emails: Being prevalent in our everyday life, filler words tend to rub off on our writing more often than not.
 We must take extra care to edit our draft to make sure it sounds professional.

-What’s favorite email sign-off?
+Common Errors in English Usage: What’s favorite email sign-off?
 How do you deal with your default email signature while sending emails from your smartphones?

-While talking about past events, many people can be found confused between past and last.
-Contrary to what many believe, past and last cannot be used interchangeably.
+Common Grammar Errors in English: Contrary to what many believe, past and last cannot be used interchangeably.
 They are used to describe different conditions of an event with regards to a particular period or phase of time.

-Many people, especially in the non-English speaking country, tend to use Seat as a noun.
+Simple Mistakes in English: Many people, especially in the non-English speaking country, tend to use Seat as a noun.
 However, there are situations where using Seat as a verb is necessary to convey the message appropriately.

-Do home renovation words confuse you?
+Common Housekeeping Jargon: Do home renovation words confuse you?
 Here’s a list of housekeeping jargons -words and phrases commonly used in the home designing industry.